Relationship Between Velocity and Flow Rate in DPM — Lesson 9

 Flow rate = density * velocity * cross-sectional area

-If the area of the spray nozzle and the density values are known, by setting the "flow rate" the velocity is found automatically.
+If the area of the spray nozzle and the density values are known, the velocity is found automatically by setting the flow rate.
+If the velocity is given, the flow rate can be obtained.

 For DPM, why must both "velocity" and "flow rate" be defined?
 Does the spray nozzle need to meet the above relationship?

-When the fluid is continuous, the above equation relating velocity with mass flow rate must be satisfied as the fluid occupies the entire cross sectional area of the flow path or nozzle.
-However, since the spray nozzle is a device to form droplets, the supplied liquid is broken into form of droplets.
-These droplets are discontinuous and may not occupy the entire cross section of the nozzle.
-So, while the mass flow rate is same as that of continuous fluid, velocity of the droplets differs from the velocity calculated based on the above expression.
+When the fluid is continuous, the above equation relating velocity with mass flow rate must be satisfied, as the fluid occupies the entire cross-sectional area of the flow path or nozzle.
+However, since the spray nozzle is a device to form droplets, the supplied liquid is broken into droplet form.
+These droplets are discontinuous and may not occupy the entire cross-section of the nozzle.
+So, while the mass flow rate is same as that of continuous fluid, the velocity of the droplets differs from the velocity calculated based on the above expression.

 For more details, refer to this document.